Fermium/data-chan/docs/docs/IN_packets/Measure.md

 * 25 => sievert
 * 26 => katal

 The measurement should always be in the expected basic unit of measurement of the [SI system](https://en.wikipedia.org/wiki/International_System_of_Units).

 Example: If you are measuring Volts, use Volts; not millivolts or kilovolts.

 The last five units codes (251, 252, 253, 254, 255) are application-reserved and how they are used depends on the device vendor.

+Heck: that means you can use them to do everything you want!